B. THE TRAVEL AGENCY AS TOUR OPERATOR

 C. FURTENBACH ADVENTURES Supplementary Travel Terms and Conditions

-1. Heightened Risk Factor on Mountain Expeditions and Adventure Tours
+1. Increased Risk on Mountain Expeditions and Adventure Tours

 On all expeditions / trips, participation is based on independent climbing / travelling.
 All expeditions or trips are at your own risk, under the direction and leadership of the respective mountain/ hiking/ expedition/ tour guide.
 A significant degree of caution and care is expected of each participant.
-Expeditions and adventure travel naturally pose an increased level of overall risk which may lead to an heightened chance of accidents and/or injuries, which can not be completely prevented even by careful planning and precautionary measures.
+Expeditions and adventure travel naturally pose an increased level of overall risk which may lead to an increased chance of accidents and/or injuries, which cannot be completely prevented even by careful planning and precautionary measures.
 FURTENBACH ADVENTURES accepts no responsibility for accidents, damages or other irregularities that occur during a tour.
-The tour participant acknowledges this with the submition of their application.
-The conditional, health and technical requirements for participants – referred to in the description of each trip – are to be taken seriously.
+The tour participant acknowledges this with the submission of their application.
+The physical, health and technical requirements for participants – referred to in the description of each trip – have to be strictly followed.
 FURTENBACH ADVENTURES prepares all trips conscientiously.
-However, there is no guarantee regarding summit successes or fulfillment of subjective travel goals.
+However, there is no guarantee for a summit successes or fulfillment of subjective travel goals.
 It is in the nature of the trips that a certain residual risk and uncertainty exists for participants.
 In some countries, for a lack of alternatives, local transportation will need to be used which may not meet European or American safety standards.
-This may pose additional risk which FURTENBACH ADVENTURES has no control over and for which it can not accept any liability.
+This may pose additional risk which FURTENBACH ADVENTURES has no control over and for which it cannot accept any liability.
 In case of unforeseen events program modifications are expressly reserved.

 2. Group Leadership and Participants‘ Obligations